hackbrightacademy/sql_lesson/PART3-WEB.md

 Okay, fine.

 We need to make it more better-er.
 At the very least, we need a way for it to display information for a student besides the one hardcoded.
 To do that, we have to collect input from the person using the browser.
-One mechanism for acquiring that input is called 'request arguments'.
-Are they called the request arguments?
-Whatever.
+We'll be using a GET request.

-The request arguments are a set of key/value pairs that the user can send to the web server on the other end via the url.
-An example url with request arguments would look like this:
+The arguments for a GET request are a set of key/value pairs that the user can send to the web server via the url.
+An example url with GET request arguments would look like this:

     http://localhost:5000/?key1=val1&key2=val2

 A question mark after a url tells the server that the remainder of the line is not part of the url.
 It indicates that anything that follows is a set of key/value pairs in the form of key=val, with each pair separated by an ampersand.
-In flask, the set of pairs gets transformed into a dictionary and placed in a special variable, request.args.
+In flask, the set of pairs gets transformed into a dictionary which is an attribute on a 'Request Object'.
+For GET requests, this dictionary is called "args".
 If you were to print request.args from inside the handler that responds to the above url, you would see the following:

     print request.args
     => { "key1": "val1", "key2": "val2" }

 We'll use this to collect the student's github username from the user.
 The request.args variable is a dictionary.
-To be safe, just in case they don't enter anything, we'll use the .get() method.
+To be safe, just in case they don't enter anything, we'll use the familiar .get() method (no relation to GET request).
 Modify your get\_student handler as follows:

     @app.route("/")
     def get_student():